-Additionally, when building materials in Slate, it's important to note that all materials will fall into two distinct types:
+Additionally, when building materials in Slate, note that all materials fall into two distinct types:

-- System Materials - System materials already exists in the database (designated with a 'sys:' in the material key field).
-These system materials will generate checklist items automatically based on various actions taken by persons/applicants.
-Important information on system materials will follow in the coming sections.
+- System Materials: System materials already exist in the database (designated with a "sys:" in the material key field).
+These system materials generate checklist items automatically, based on various actions taken by persons or applicants.
+Important information on system materials is provided later in this article.

-- Custom Materials - Every other material outside of Slate's auto-generated system materials will be a custom material.
-These custom materials are the materials which Slate partners will create.
-Click here for further information on how to create a custom material.
+- Custom Materials: Every other material outside of Slate's auto-generated system materials is a custom material.
+These custom materials are created by Slate partners.
+Click here for additional information creating a custom material.

 Checklists display information in a number of ways.
-Once items have been added to an applicant's checklist, they will display with the following indicators:
+Once items are added to an applicant's checklist, they appear with the following indicators:

-- Received items will display as 'Received' with a green check mark and the date that the checklist item was fulfilled.
+- Received items appear as "Received" with a green check mark and the date that the checklist item was fulfilled.

-- Awaiting items will display as 'Awaiting' with a red X.
+- Awaiting items appear as "Awaiting" with a red X.

-- Optional items will display with an 'Optional' label.
+- Optional items appear with an "Optional" label.

-- Waived items will display as 'Waived' with a grey check mark and the date that the item was waived.
+- Waived items appear as "Waived" with a grey check mark and the date that the item was waived.

-As a best practice, checklist items should be assigned to a group whenever possible.
-This is due to how checklist groups function as this 'group' functionality will likely influence how a partner wishes to add/remove items from their applicant's checklists.
-This adding/removing of checklist items from a checklist is done via rules and will be discussed shortly.
+Assign checklist items to a group whenever possible.
+This is due to how checklist groups function, where the "group" functionality will likely influence how a partner wishes to add or remove items from their applicant's checklists.
+This adding or removing of checklist items from a checklist is done through rules, and is covered later in this article.

 |Legend - Group Name|